 Accommodations & Services

 - Housing Accommodation and Meal Plan.
 You are required to commit to a reservation in approved American Collegiate housing.
 We will provide you with a housing contract prior to your move-in date containing the terms of your residency.
 If you are unable to live in American Collegiate-approved housing, you must request a housing waiver by completing the housing preference form.
 Please be aware that we will only waive the housing requirement in extenuating circumstances.
 Payment for housing is due in full two weeks prior to the move-in date unless you are on a payment plan pre-approved by American Collegiate.
 Late housing payments or failure to pay housing costs may result in additional fees.
+You will not receive a refund of housing fees for your first semester if you cancel your housing contract after the payment due date indicated on your Statement of Fees.
+If you withdraw from American Collegiate, you will not receive refund of program housing for the term following your semester of withdrawal.
+If you begin the American Collegiate program virtually and withdraw more than 45 days before the start of your next term, you are eligible for future term housing refunds.
+If you withdraw within 45 days of the start of your next term, you will not receive refund of program housing for the term following your semester of withdrawal.
 Cancelling your housing contract may result in forfeiture of your entire housing payment.
 You may also purchase and enroll in an on-campus meal plan.
-The cost of a meal plan is nonrefundable during the semester in which you cancel the meal plan, but you may receive a meal plan refund for future semesters.
+Questions regarding meal plans, including meal plan refunds, may be directed to firstname.lastname@example.org.

 - Health Insurance.
 All international students studying at American Collegiate are required to be covered by health insurance that meets the U.S. Government and District of Columbia (DC) requirements.
 Not all services are covered, and the student is responsible for any outstanding balances for non-covered services.